 Lenses

 Lenses are the most important part of sunglasses.
-They are supposed to block UV radiation, protect your eyes against weather, and eventually increase the contrast to provide you with clear vision.
+They are supposed to block UV radiation, protect your eyes from the weather, and increase the contrast to provide clear vision.

 According to the EU standard (EN 1836:2005), there are five basic light transmission categories of lenses.
 These vary in the amount of light they transmit: